AndrewTall/BackersBot-Discord/README.md

 # BackersBot-Discord
 Discord Bot to handle Kickstarter backers.

-This bot will help you giving access to private channels to backers.
+This bot will help you assigning roles to backers.

 Requisites:
-* MySQL / MariaDB database.
+* PostgreSQL database
-* Mailgun account (you can skip this if you don't want to verify your backer's identity, but you'll need to tweak the bot).
+* Mailgun account
 * Python 3

 # Creating the Database